chbh-opensource/mri-on-bear-edu/docs/workshop2/mri-data-formats.md

 ls
 ```

 You should see a list of 7 sub-directories.
 Each top level DICOM directory contains sub-directories with each individual scan sequence.
-The structure of DICOM directories can vary depending on how it is stored/exported on different systems. <b>The 7 sub-directories here contain data for four localizer scans/planning scans, two fMRI scans and one structural scan.</b> Each sub-directory contains several `.dcm` files.
+The structure of DICOM directories can vary depending on how it is stored/exported on different systems. <b>The 7 sub-directories here contain data for four localizer scans/planning scans, two fMRI scans and one structural scan.</b> Each sub-directory also contains several `.dcm` files.

 There are several software packages which can be used to convert DICOM to NIfTI, but `dcm2niix` is the most widely used.
-It is available as standalone software, or part of [MRIcroGL](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage) a popular tool for brain visualization similar to FSLeyes. `dcm2niix` is available on BlueBEAR, but to use it you need to load it first using the terminal.
+It is available as standalone software, or part of [MRIcroGL](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage), a popular tool for brain visualization similar to FSLeyes. `dcm2niix` is available on BlueBEAR, but to use it you need to load it first using the terminal.

 To do this, in the terminal type: